stackitcloud/pulumi-stackit/.github/ISSUE_TEMPLATE/bug_report.md

 ## Actual behavior

-*Please describe the current behavior of the STACKIT pulumi provider.
+*Please describe the current behavior of the STACKIT Pulumi Provider.
 Don't forget to add detailed information like error messages.*

 ## Expected behavior

-*Please describe the behavior which you would expect from the STACKIT pulumi provider in that case.*
+*Please describe the behavior which you would expect from the STACKIT Pulumi Provider in that case.*

 ## Environment
  - OS:
- - pulumi version (see `pulumi --version`): `vX.X.X`
+ - pulumi version (see `pulumi version`): `vX.X.X`
+ - pulumictl version (see `pulumictl version`) `X.X.X`
- - Version of the STACKIT pulumi provider: `vX.X.X`
+ - Version of the STACKIT Pulumi Provider: `vX.X.X`

 **Additional information**